 The list goes on.

 Above all, realize this: mistakes will be made, and they will be solved.
 There will be challenges, and you will overcome them.
 You may be traveling alone, but you will never actually be alone.
-Don’t forget — these are chartered territories; you are walking on a well-treaded path.

-Eventually you will question why you ever feared solo travel.
+Eventually, you will question why you ever feared solo travel.